Daro12/Machine-Learning/README.md

 # Machine-Learning

-This repositiory contain the materials of the course introduction to machine learning that I teach at Institute of Technology of Cambodia
+This repositiory contain the materials of the course introduction to machine learning that I teach at Institute of Technology of Cambodia.
+It is in progress.